Fort Smith, NT

 Chance of showers

-Mainly cloudy.
-30 percent chance of showers this evening.
-Low plus 3.
+Cloudy.
+30 percent chance of showers overnight.
+Wind north 20 km/h gusting to 40 becoming light this evening.
+Low 6.

 CBC News: Weather Centre